 Trustees meet quarterly to oversee the smooth running of the centre and to ensure Honeycroft meets its charitable objectives.
 All trustees volunteer their time and give their expertise for free.
 They are an essential part of Honeycroft’s ongoing success.
 Click on any of the trustees to find out more about them.

-Christine Brady is the Safeguarding & Community Development Manager at the Brighton Aldridge Community Academy.
+Christine Brady is our Chair and works as the Safeguarding & Community Development Manager at the Brighton Aldridge Community Academy.
 Christine has worked in the city for over 20 years as a specialist in child protection issues and leading numerous projects promoting Health & Wellbeing for children, young people and their families.
 As a Honeycroft trustee, Christine leads on Safeguarding and Family Welfare.

 Joanne Vaughan has experience of working in government roles focused on social policy development.
 Her last position was in the Cayman Islands where she worked closely with local policy makers and practitioners to establish a Child Safeguarding Board, designed to coordinate decision making across front line agencies to best protect children.
 Joanne has three children, two of whom attended Honeycroft in 2012/13.
 As a Honeycroft trustee, Joanne leads on policy development.